Fair Use: Everything You Need to Know

 If your intent is to profit from the use of the material, then the purpose of such use weighs against its fair use.
 Since the copyright protects the material, you cannot profit from its use.

 Copyright protects materials that have some degree of creativity.
 However, if the material is created by a machine, i.e., a graph created in an excel spreadsheet in which several formulas were used to gather the information, then this type of material is not protected by copyright since it is factual.
 For that reason, people can more freely copy from factual works than fictional works such as musicals, books, or songs.
 In addition, someone can defend against fair use by copying material from a published book rather than an unpublished one since the fair use scope is much narrower for unpublished books.

 De Minimis Defense

 If you are facing an infringement suit, you can claim that the amount copied was so minimal, or “de minimimis,” that the court will permit the copying of the material without conducting an analysis of fair use.

 Copying Material by Mistake

-A disclaimer is a statement that denies responsibility in the person who drafted the disclaimer.
-When copying otherwise copyright material, you can in fact include a disclaimer in the copying indicating that you are dissociating yourself from the work that you have borrowed, but such a disclaimer may not protect you outright in a copyright infringement case.
+A disclaimer is a statement that denies responsibility of the person who drafted the disclaimer.
+When copying otherwise copyrighted material, you can in fact include a disclaimer in the copy indicating that you are dissociating yourself from the work that you have borrowed.
+However, such a disclaimer may not protect you outright in a copyright infringement case.
 When you use the fair doctrine defense in such a legal suit, you can also indicate that the disclaimer was used, which can weigh more heavily in your defense.

 Guidelines for Copyright in Public Schools